El-hacen21/encryptoNFT/README.md

 As soon as such a membership operator will be shipped, we will be able to implement anonymization.

-## VI.
-Overview of the Code Implementation
+## Overview of the Code Implementation
 - The smart contract was implemented using [Remix](https://remix.zama.ai/).
-It has been thoroughly tested to ensure reliability and robustness before being deployed to the Zama Devnet. [contract.ts](/src/components/Blockchain/contract.tx) handles the interactions with the deployed contract.
+It has been thoroughly tested to ensure reliability and robustness before being deployed to the Zama Devnet. [contract.ts](/src/components/Blockchain/contract.tsx) handles the interactions with the deployed contract.

 - To ensure global accessibility of the created instance throughout the application, we utilize the [FhevmContext.tsx](/src/components/Context/FhevmContext.tsx).
 This context management strategy helps maintain state across different components effectively.
 Additionally, [NFTContext.tsx](/src/components/Context/NFTContext.tsx) is created to optimize how NFTs are displayed in the gallery, enhancing the visual presentation and interaction.